-Dolma Ling Nunnery and Institute is fully funded by the Tibetan Nuns Project and was the first institute dedicated specifically to higher Buddhist education for Tibetan Buddhist nuns from all traditions.
-It is unique in that it offers an 18-year curriculum of traditional Buddhist philosophy and debate along with modern courses in Tibetan language, English, basic mathematics, and computer skills.
-The nuns also receive training in the ritual arts such as sand mandala and butter sculpture.
-The nunnery was successfully completed after twelve years of hard work and was officially inaugurated by His Holiness the Dalai Lama on December 8, 2005.
+Dolma Ling Nunnery is unique because it offers a 17-year curriculum of traditional Buddhist philosophy and debate as well as modern courses in Tibetan language, English, basic mathematics, and computer skills.
+The nuns also receive training in the ritual arts such as sand mandalas and butter sculpture.
+The nunnery was successfully completed after 12 years of hard work and the nuns themselves worked to help build the nunnery.

 Currently, 238 nuns are fully engaged in study, practice, nunnery work, and self-sufficiency projects such as tofu making and handicrafts.
 In May 2013, 10 Dolma Ling nuns made history when they appeared for the first year Geshema exams.

 Some nuns have completed their studies and are now teaching in Tibetan schools.
 In the future we will be seeing more nuns graduating and taking on the important role of teachers, both in the nunneries and throughout the Tibetan exile community.

 Much has been accomplished over the years thanks to the wonderful support of our donors including, in 2013, the building of 8 retreat huts on the Dolma Ling grounds and the creation of a new covered debate courtyard where over 400 nuns from nunneries in India and Nepal held the Jang Gonchoe debate event.